HMC Westeinde RandstadRail station

 HMC Westeinde is a RandstadRail stop in The Hague, Netherlands.

 History

 The station is a stop for lines 2, 3 and 4 and is on the Lijnbaan.
 Passengers for the Westeinde hospital should alight here.
-Passengers should change between RandstadRail lines if necessary here, as it is the last/first stop they operate to together.
+Passengers should change between RandstadRail lines if necessary here, as it is the last/first stop they operate together.

 RandstadRail services

 The following services currently call at HMC Westeinde: